 - View as map

-Custom House Quay, Dublin, Republic of Ireland
+Custom House Quay, Dublin,

 On Custom House Quay, in the Dublin City Docklands, you will see the Famine statues.
 These haunting figures commemorate the most profound disaster in Irish history, when Ireland lost more than one million citizens to starvation.